Create the perfect engagement ring for the one you love

 To give you some kind of price guide …

-- A low cost, simple, handmade engagement ring in gold will start at around $2,500;
+- A low cost, simple, handmade engagement ring in platinum could start at around $2,700;

 The thing to remember is, once you’ve settled on a design, the metal and labour costs are fairly set.
 It’s with the diamonds and gemstones that you can choose to spend a little or a lot.